 Filing an Appeal after a Board Meeting

 The investigatory process and the appeal process work like this: The Arizona State Board receives a complaint or initiates an investigation into the conduct of the behavioral health professional.
 Once the board receives a complaint or self-report they will then initiate an investigation.
 The purpose of this investigation is to give the ABHB evidence to make a decision on whether or not a behavioral health professional should face disciplinary action.
 If thebehavioral health professional receives an unfavorable decision, it is at this point they can then file an appeal and request a hearing with the Arizona Office of Administrative Hearing.
 An Administrative Law Judge will then oversee the appeal and thebehavioral health professional may need to attend an Arizona Behavioral Health Board hearing.
-However, sometimes the investigation is automatically sent to hearing or an informal settlement conference can be held.
+However, sometimes the investigation is automatically sent to a hearing or an informal settlement conference can be held.

 Behavioral Health Professional Administrative Appeal and Hearing

-ABHB Non Disciplinary Actions
+ABHB Non-Disciplinary Actions

 - CASE DISMISSAL: The Board may dismiss a complaint if they determine the information indicates there was not a violation of the rules of the Arizona behavioral health professional Practice Act.
 This outcome is not available to the public.

 - LETTER OF CONCERN: A letter from the Board expressing concern that the behavioral health professional’s conduct was not ideal; however, the conduct does not necessarily violate the Medical Practice Act or Board policy and no further contact is needed.
-This will not effect future licensure or if the behavioral health professional wishes to further their education.
+This will not affect future licensure or if the behavioral health professional wishes to further their education.
 This is not shown on license verification.